rabbithay/gratibox/README.md

 You can start exercising gratitude right now, just register yourself and login into our peaceful space.

-Once you enter the application, you’ll be presented with the possible plans you can sign in and choose the one that suits you better.
+Once you enter the application, you’ll be presented to the possible plans you can sign in and choose the one that suits you better.

 In the next page, we’ll want to know the details that you prefer to your orders, to create a best personalized box experience.